Active Mountain Raceway – Merritt

 When was the track built?

-The project for a 1.2km banked tri-oval combined with a 4km course was submitted in the late 1990s, and the first groundworks started in 2001, but they were stopped due to financial issues and unfortunately never completed.
+The project for a 1.6km banked tri-oval combined with a near 4km course was submitted in the late 1990s, and the first groundworks started in 2001, but they were stopped due to financial issues and unfortunately never completed.

-The project was so good that the new Formula 1 Organization made it possible to re-vamp it and re-start the construction of the first complex of this kind in Canada, with the first ever Formula 1 race on a mixed road-oval racetrack in the country.
+The project was so good that the new Formula 1 Organization supported its re-launch: it will be the first complex of this kind in Canada, with the first ever Formula 1 race on a mixed road-oval racetrack in the country.

 When was its first Grand Prix?